E-Ibarra117/solutions-paths-for-NFA/README.md

 2,0      //final states

-0,a,0    //the connections between states, where the first element is the current state, second the connector/edge and third the resulting state. f1(2)=3
+0,a,0    //the connections between states, where the first element is the current state,

+         //second the connector/edge and third the resulting state. f1(2)=3

 0,a,1